Managing your accounts

 Systems and toolkits to help you keep an eye on accounts and finances

 "How much money do I have?" is one of the Finance Office's most frequently asked questions.
-Fortunately, IU offers several reporting tools to help monitor and review your accounts.
-They can be especially helpful when inspecting variances in revenue or funds transfers.
+Fortunately, there are reporting tools to help monitor and review your accounts.

-- UITS monthly statements: available at the end of each month; provide month-end snapshots of different university accounts; contains archived reports
+- UITS monthly statements: available at the end of each month; provides month-end snapshots of different university accounts; contains archived reports

 Finance Office's accounts